-1 in 4 youth in Colorado say they experienced 6 or more difficult mental health days in the last month.
-These youth were more likely to have tried alcohol, marijuana, or prescription pain relievers.
+1 in 3 youth in Colorado say they experienced 6 or more difficult mental health days in the last month.
+These youth were more likely to have tried alcohol, marijuana, or e-cigarettes.
 Helping teens with their mental health can reduce substance misuse.